Benefits of Glass Kitchen & Bathroom Countertops

 How large can the glass counters be made?

 Cast glass counters can be as big as 120" x 76" and flat glass and back coated glass can be as big as 94" x 128".

 If I have seams – what will they look like?

 Since our glass is made in some of the largest kilns in the industry we can generally make large enough pieces to not have seam.
 If you do need a seam, clear silicone is used between the pieces.

 What are the different types, finishes and textures of glass?

 For a more in depth explanation go to the “products” tab on this web page – but here is the quick answers to these questions:

 Types of glass – We offer "standard clear glass" which look clear when viewed from above – but will have a slight green hue when viewed on the edge.
 In addition we have an “ultra clear glass” which has a neutral color more like a piece of crystal.
 The "ultra clear" is preferred when someone wants to color the bottom surface (also called a "back coating" process) to provide the utmost in color consistency or if someone just wants a colorless appearance to the glass.

-Finishes – Different finishes are available which are put on the bottom of the glass.
-Choose from clear, frosted, colored, and digital images.
+Finishes – Choose from clear, frosted, colored, and digital images.

 Textures – Standard textures include patterns called "Fizzee, Geode, Tactile and Waves."